Purdue-CS193/homework-0-rohanmittal07/index.md

+# Rohan's First CS193 Homework

+## Some of my favorite things about CS193:
+- It is informative and helps me with my other CS classes
+- It isn't a huge time commitment and it is enjoyable
+- It is interesting and simple to follow

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.